KWaldt/value-objects/README.md

   * You can't use GenericValueObject because Unity doesn't do well with generic fields.
   * Value object lacks all type-specific things like "RuntimeValue", but it supports the "ValueChanged" event and a "StringOutput" of the value.
 * Values
-  * RuntimeValue (Property): The current value.
+  * RuntimeValue (Property: T): The current value.
 Can read and write.
+  * ID (Field: string): Useful if you want to use it with a save system.
   * ValueChanged (Event): Gets called when the value changes.
-  * ValueChangedTo (Event): Gets called when the value changes and sends the current value.
+  * ValueChangedTo (Event: T): Gets called when the value changes and sends the current value.
   * StringOutput : Gets the RuntimeValue as a string.
 Sometimes that's a changed result.
     * e.g. GameObjetObject outputs gameObject.name
   * Some types have extra methods to make them more comfortable or easier to use in UnityEvents.